FelixChristian011226/RoboticArmsControlWithMixedReality/README.md

 6. Open file [UR5Controller.cs](https://github.com/FelixChristian011226/RoboticArmsControlWithMixedReality/blob/main/my/UR5/UR5Controller.cs), set the ip (line 93) to your URsim.
 7. Play the scene.
 ## (2) Deploy on Hololens2
+1. Enter 'Build Settings' in Unity.
+2. Set 'Target Device' to *hololens*, 'Architecture' to *ARM64* (*x86* if you want to deploy it on hololens simulator).
+3. Enter 'Project Settings - Player', See 'Release Settings - Capabilities', check *InternetClient*, *InternetClientServer* and *PrivateNetworkClientServer*.
+(Or you will not be able to connect to your hololens device.)
+4. Build.
+5. Open the .sln project.
+If you have a hololens simulator, or your hololens is connected to your computer by USB, you can execute directly.
+Otherwise you'll need to publish an application package.
+Right click the solution, and release an application package.
+6. Install the package on your hololens device, then start the app.
+(Remember that your URsim and Hololens are under same network.)